Man charged after reported courtroom altercation, detention facility incident

 People are also reading…

-The report states the deputy approached Freeland, who the deputy recognized from previous experience, and asked the man to remove his hat and to "please move back a row" as it was not for public seating.
-The deputy noted in the report that no one else was sitting on that side, and other seats were available; however, Freeland allegedly responded, "I will sit wherever I want to."
+The report states the deputy approached Freeland, who the deputy recognized from previous experience, and asked the man to remove his hat and to "please move back a row" as that was not for public seating.
+The deputy noted in the report that no one else was sitting on that side, and other seats were available; however, Freeland allegedly responded, "I will sit where ever I want to."

+The deputy reported that because he knew Freeland well, he said, "come on, John, don't be this way.
+Just move back a seat or two."

 The deputy went to Freeland's jail cell and ordered him to calm down, but the man began cursing at the deputy and kicking the door again, causing more noise.
 The deputy opened the door and tried to quiet Freeland as he approached again.
 Freeland allegedly assumed a fighting stance and charged the deputy.
 The report states the deputy applied a short burst of pepper spray to Freeland's facial area, and the man recoiled.

 As the deputy started to close the door, the report states Freeland again approached the officer and struck his hand, knocking the can of pepper spray on the floor.
 The deputy was reportedly able to shut the door but could not retrieve the pepper spray.
 Freeland allegedly grabbed the spray and said, "come on in, big boy."
-The deputy told the man to drop the spray, or he could face more charges, but Freeland again assumed a fighting stance, holding the pepper spray, and told the deputy to enter the cell, according to the report.
+The deputy told the man to drop the spray, or he could face more charges, but Freeland again told the deputy to come in the cell as he was in a fighting stance and holding the spray, according to the report.

-The deputy asked a Fredericktown police officer to get his Taser, and Freeland was told several times that he would be tased if he did not comply.
-The man reportedly maintained his fighting stance with the spray held up, threatening the deputy.
+The deputy requested a Fredericktown police officer to get his Taser, and Freeland was told several times that he would be tased if he did not comply.
+The man reportedly continued in his fighting stance with the spray held up, threatening the deputy.

-The report states the deputy opened the door, and Freeland was successfully tased, falling to the floor.
-The deputy entered the small cell and tried to retrieve the pepper spray can.

 After being checked by medical personnel, Freeland reportedly asked the deputy, "how many volts that was," seemingly referring to the Taser.
 The deputy said, "too many," to which Freeland reportedly said, "I liked it."